bballdave025/portfolio-resume/README.md

 At the current time, my suggestion is to use the Google CoLab Versions of the Jupyter Notebooks (or the PDF versions) which will show input and output of each cell of code.
-These will have a button and link like the following (the following is just an image with no link).
+These will have a button and link like the following (the following is just an image no link, except when viewed in GitHub, in which case there is a link leading to the image in its own window).

 <img src="https://colab.research.google.com/assets/colab-badge.svg"
      alt="Picture of Colab button with no link"/>